 When vetting out carriers in the procurement process, shippers should reevaluate how they allocate freight to their partners.
 Is your routing guide balanced and diverse?
 Have you selected carriers that demonstrate positive carrier performance metrics on these lanes?

-Whatever carrier strategy you subscribe to, using data to evaluate carrier partnerships will help address inefficiencies and added costs hiding in your network.
+Whatever carrier strategy you subscribe to, using data and software to evaluate carrier partnerships will help address inefficiencies and added costs hiding in your network.

-Four tips to find more strategic carrier partnerships for your network:
+4 tips to find more strategic carrier partnerships:

 1. Re-evaluate Long-Standing Relationships for Carrier Performance

 Many shippers have a group of core carriers who handle most of their freight.
 In theory, fewer relationships to manage means added simplicity and an opportunity to forge strong relationships and trust.
 Conversely, this creates an inherent risk.